realworldocaml/book/README.md

 This is the source code for the Real World OCaml 2nd edition, which is still a work in progress.
-The original edition was written by Yaron Minsky, Anil Madhavapeddy and Jason Hickey, and the revised edition is being lead by Yaron Minsky and Anil Madhavapeddy.
+The original edition was written by Yaron Minsky, Anil Madhavapeddy and Jason Hickey, and the revised edition is being led by Yaron Minsky and Anil Madhavapeddy.
 There have been significant contributions to the revised tooling from Ashish Agarwal, Jeremy Yallop, Frederic Bour, and Sander Spies.